darphiz/DiscMod/README.md

 # DiscMod
-Discord moderator - A bot which automatically kicks users that sends nsfw images or profanity messages.
+Discord moderator - A bot which automatically kick users that send in nsfw images or profanity messages.
 Make your discord guild a safe one for everyone by filtering out the bad eggs.
 As an administrator, you won't be online always to restore sanity to the guild.
 That is why need a discord BOT which automatically kicks users that go against the community standards.
 No Nude!
 No N words , No swear words, Just fun!
 ## Installation